ReconnectedCC/docs/docs/kromer/architecture.md

 | Personal    | Send and receive               | Tied to a single player      | 0%             |
 | Shared      | Send and receive               | Sharable to multiple players | 0.5%           |

-## Taxes
-The tax per shared wallet is 0.5%

 ## Welfare
 Every hour a player plays on the server, the player is awarded a set amount of kromer.